Culture of Pittsburgh: Popular music

 Pittsburgh's role in popular music began with native Stephen Foster and his enduring classics of the 1800s.
-So influential was Foster's works that he been called the "Father of American music", has had five films made of his life, has heavily influenced such talents as Nellie Bly and Jackie Gleason and has had two of his songs chosen as state anthems (Kentucky and Florida) as well as the annual selections of Churchill Downs.
+So influential was Foster's works that he has been called the "Father of American music", has had five films made of his life, has heavily influenced such talents as Nellie Bly and Jackie Gleason and has had two of his songs chosen as state anthems (Kentucky and Florida) as well as the annual selections of Churchill Downs.

 Pittsburgh is perhaps most associated for the plethora of Doo Wop artists that were produced during the 1950s and 1960s, thanks in part to local legendary disc jockey Porky Chedwick playing songs that in most other major markets wouldn't risk being played.
 Several groups such as the Del-Vikings, The Marcels, The Vogues and The Skyliners exemplify the regions doo-wop contributions.
-During this same era notable solo acts such as Henry Mancini, Perry Como and Bobby Vinton came out of the region to reach world fame in the industry.
+During this same era notable solo acts such as Henry Mancini, Perry Como, Dean Martin and Bobby Vinton came out of the region to reach world fame in the industry.
 A years long engagement at the city's William Penn Hotel also launched the national career of Lawrence Welk.

 During the 1970s and 1980s rock era Pittsburgh had a major role in the success of both Wild Cherry and their most popular song/album Play That Funky Music (inspired by a fan's plea to them during a performance at the North Side's 2001 Club in 1976), and being the home to Bret Michaels, known for his fame in the band Poison.
 Both Joe Grushecky and Donnie Iris achieved one-hit wonder fame and lasting regional rock fame.